-- All visitors will be required to complete a health screening questionnaire and a temperature check prior to entering the building.
+- All visitors will be required to complete a health screening questionnaire and must submit to a temperature check prior to entering the building.

 - Any visitor responding “yes” to any of the health screening questions or demonstrating a temperature of 100.4° Fahrenheit or greater will not be permitted to enter the building.

-- All visitors must wear face coverings while on school property and inside FCPS facilities.
+- All visitors are required to wear face masks ( cloth or disposable) while on school property and inside FCPS facilities.

 School Supplies and Communal Classroom Items:

-- Sharing of items that are difficult to clean or disinfect is to be discouraged.
-Students will be required to label and maintain their own personal set of required classroom supplies, keep them in their backpack and take them to and from school each day.
+- Students will be required to label and maintain their own personal set of required classroom supplies, keep them in their backpack and take them to and from school each day.

 - Electronic devices, toys, books, games or learning aids are not to be shared unless they can be cleaned or disinfected.